mongodb/mongo-rust-driver/manual/src/encryption.md

 ### mongocryptd

-The `mongocryptd` binary is required for automatic client-side encryption and is included as a component in the [MongoDB Enterprise Server package](https://dochub.mongodb.org/core/install-mongodb-enterprise).
+If using `crypt_shared` is not an option, the `mongocryptd` binary is required for automatic client-side encryption and is included as a component in the [MongoDB Enterprise Server package](https://dochub.mongodb.org/core/install-mongodb-enterprise).
 For detailed installation instructions see the [MongoDB documentation on mongocryptd](https://dochub.mongodb.org/core/client-side-field-level-encryption-mongocryptd).

 `mongocryptd` performs the following:
 * Parses the automatic encryption rules specified to the database connection.
 If the JSON schema contains invalid automatic encryption syntax or any document validation syntax, `mongocryptd` returns an error.